 Notice that in the example above we are defining two types (

 cat) but we have used the keyword

 define only once.
-It is in fact possible, and often useful, to actually define the whole schema in one single file, with one single query; this way Grakn will take care of adding concepts to your knowledge base in the correct order (for example it will add “animal” before “cat” as the latter is a subconcept of the former).
+It is in fact possible, and often useful, to actually define the whole schema in one single file, with one single query; this way GRAKN will take care of adding concepts to your knowledge graph in the correct order (for example it will add “animal” before “cat” as the latter is a subconcept of the former).